helm/charts/stable/postgresql/README.md

 This major version bump signifies this change.

+## 6.5.7

+In this version, the chart will use PostgreSQL with the Postgis extension included.
+The version used with Postgresql version 10, 11 and 12 is Postgis 2.5.
+It has been compiled with the following dependencies:

+ - protobuf
+ - protobuf-c
+ - json-c
+ - geos
+ - proj

 ## 5.0.0

 In this version, the **chart is using PostgreSQL 11 instead of PostgreSQL 10**.
 You can find the main difference and notable changes in the following links: [https://www.postgresql.org/about/news/1894/](https://www.postgresql.org/about/news/1894/) and [https://www.postgresql.org/about/featurematrix/](https://www.postgresql.org/about/featurematrix/).